Eddie-Carrizales/My-IOS-Projects/Amalger App/README.md

 # Project 3 - Amalger - Part II

-Amalger is a basic twitter app to view, compose, favorite, and retweet tweets.
+Amalger is a basic twitter clone app to view, compose, favorite, and retweet tweets.

 Time spent: **6** hours spent in total